JeremyLagunas/JeremyLagunas/README.md

 I am very excited to transition into the Data world and become a highly skilled Data Scientist who can provide immense value to any organization.

 ### Navy
-I have 8+ years experience in the U.S. Navy as a Nuclear Machinist Mate.
+I have 8+ years experience in the U.S. Navy as a Nuclear Machinist Mate (mechanic).
 I spent four years on the USS Tucson, a fast-attack submarine based out of Pearl Harbor, HI, where I was qualified Engineroom Supervisor (ERS).

 ### About me